 When Will USPS Trucks Not Go Out For Delivery?

 USPS mail holidays are always during big national holidays.
 Examples include Christmas, Independence Day, July Fourth, and New Year’s Day.
 With these upcoming postal holidays, there should be no post-delivery.

 The only days USPS trucks don’t go out for delivery are federal holidays.
 Non-delivered packages can be sent to the Mail Recovery Center where they are held for 90 days- after that.

 These items will come back to the sender if they matter less than 14 ounces or do not meet the postmark deadline.

 As part of an effort to get to know USPS better, Customer Noticed put together some posts relevant to how USPS delivers.

 The US Postal Service does not have a designated time to deliver, but the amount of mail coming in will help determine when carriers begin their routes.
 Faster shipping is getting more difficult to find.

-USPS is late for deliveries or refuses to deliver in your specific location.
-Hope the above-detailed guide has helped you find the answer to the question What Time Does USPS Start Delivering?
+USPS is late for deliveries or refuses to deliver to your specific location.
+Hope the above-detailed guide has helped you find the answer.
 Make sure you’re safe from a late package!